aws-samples/aws-glue-test-data-generator/README.md

 * **Internet Address Data Generator**

-  This generator produces random IP address data.
+  This generator produces random IP addresses.
 This can be used to generate IP address ranges for testing applications used for internet traffic monitoring or filtering.

 * **Date Data Generator**